Skip to main content

 • Headaches

-Gliomatosis cerebri occur most often in people between the ages of 46 and 53, but can occur at any age.
-Gliomatosis cerebri occur slightly more often in males than females.
+Gliomatosis cerebri is most common in older adults but can occur at any age.
+Gliomatosis cerebri occurs slightly more often in males than females.
 An estimated 80 people are living with this tumor in the United States.

 The blue box above shows the estimated number of people living with this disease (prevalence) as of December 31, 2019, as well as the average newly diagnosed cases per year (2008-2019) across all ages and adults (20+ years) specifically.
 The donut chart shows prevalence by sex; the bar graph shows prevalence by age group; and the packed circles chart shows prevalence by race and Hispanic ethnicity (American Indian/Alaska Native [AIAN]; Asian/Pacific Islander [API]).
 The people icons show the five-year relative survival rate in adults (2008-2018).

-The relative 5-year survival rate for gliomatosis cerebri is 16.5% but know that many factors can affect prognosis.
-This includes the tumor grade and type, traits of the cancer, the person’s age and health when diagnosed, and how they respond to treatment.
+The relative five-year survival rate for gliomatosis cerebri is 16.5 percent.
+However, many factors can affect prognosis.
+These include the tumor grade and molecular type, the person’s age and health when diagnosed, and how they respond to treatment.
 If you want to understand your prognosis, talk to your doctor.

 The first treatment for a gliomatosis cerebri is surgery, if possible.
-The goal of surgery is to obtain tissue to determine the tumor type and remove as much of the tumor as possible without causing more symptoms for the person.
+The goal of surgery is to obtain tissue to determine the tumor type and remove as much of the tumor as possible without causing more symptoms.
 Surgery is usually limited to a biopsy, as there is not a central mass for removal.

-After surgery, there is no standard treatment for gliomatosis cerebris.
+After surgery, there is no standard treatment for gliomatosis cerebri.
 Other treatments may include radiation, chemotherapy, or clinical trials.
-Treatments are decided by the patient’s healthcare team based on the patient’s age, remaining tumor after surgery, tumor type, and tumor location.
-This tumor type may respond well to radiation therapy, but patients should discuss the full risks and benefits with their healthcare team, as radiation to a large volume of brain tissue puts normal brain tissue at risk for problems.
+Gliomatosis cerebri may respond well to radiation therapy, but patients should discuss the full risks and benefits with their health care team, as radiation to a large volume of the brain puts normal brain tissue at risk.
 Chemotherapy is also a treatment that may be recommended during radiation, after radiation is completed, or if the tumor recurs after initial treatment.
 Temozolomide is a drug that is often used, as this is the therapy for astrocytic type tumors.
-Clinical trials, with new chemotherapy, targeted therapy, or immunotherapy drugs, may also be available and can be a possible treatment option.
+Clinical trials testing new chemotherapy, targeted therapy, or immunotherapy drugs may also be available.

 Open Clinical Studies for Gliomatosis Cerebri